microsoft/pxt-ev3/docs/reference/motors/motor/run.md

 motors.largeA.run(50)
 ```

-The speed setting is a pecentage of the motor's full speed.
+The speed setting is a percentage of the motor's full speed.
 Full speed is the speed that the motor runs when the brick supplies maximum output voltage to the port.

-If you use just the **speed** number, the motor runs continously and won't stop unless you tell it to.
+If you use just the **speed** number, the motor runs continuously and won't stop unless you tell it to.
 You can also give a value for a certain amount of distance you want the motor to rotate for.
 The **value** can be an amount of time, a turn angle in degrees, or a number of full rotations.

 If you decide to use a **value** of rotation distance, you need to choose a type of movement **unit**.